 - Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
-Only use accessories and attachments approved by the manufacturer. - Wear appropriate clothing including hard hat, safety glasses, long pants, substantial slip resistant safety shoes, and hearing protection.
-Tie back long hair and do not wear jewelry. - Inspect the area where the equipment is to be used and remove all objects such as rocks, toys, and wire which can be thrown by the machine. - Use extra care when handling gasoline and other fuels.
+Only use accessories and attachments approved by the manufacturer. - Wear appropriate clothing including hard hat, safety glasses, long pants, safety shoes, and hearing protection.
+Long hair, loose clothing or jewelry may get tangled in moving parts.

+- Inspect the area where the equipment is to be used and remove all objects such as rocks, toys, and wire which can be thrown by the machine. - Use extra care when handling gasoline and other fuels.
 They are flammable and vapors are explosive. - Use only an approved container - Never remove the gas cap or add fuel with the engine running.
 Allow the engine to cool before refueling.
-Do not smoke.

-- Never refuel or drain the machine indoors. - Check that the operator's presence controls, safety switches, and shields are attached and functioning properly.
+Do not smoke. - Never refuel or drain the machine indoors. - Check that the operator's presence controls, safety switches, and shields are attached and functioning properly.
 Do not operate unless they are functioning properly.